All Episodes

 Yeah, I just happened to know somebody that was investigated nine times during the course of my career, up to and including revocation of my secret clearance with no specific charges ever attached.

-They just did it and they did oh, they did add that it was not an adverse action.
+Oh, they did add that it was not an adverse action.

-But anybody involved in the intelligence community knows if your secret clearance is revoked, that's that's an adverse action.
+But anybody involved in the intelligence community knows if your secret clearance is revoked, that's an adverse action.

-And it was all because of the work that I had been doing, trying to fulfill my vow to protect American people from threat both foreign and domestic, and notify my chain of command that there was a threat out there and it was growing worse every single day.
+And it was all because of the work that I had been doing, trying to fulfill my vow to protect American people from threat, both foreign and domestic, and notify my chain of command that there was a threat out there, and it was growing worse every single day.

-And is that your experience too?
+And is that your experience, too?

-Yeah, Sean, I think there's another angle that that we're overlooking here, which is in the handling of classified information, there is you know, it's a strict set of rules that actually applies, and in the operational environment, there's some flexibility there.
+Yeah, Sean, I think there's another angle that we're overlooking here, which is in the handling of classified information, there is a strict set of rules that actually applies.

-I mean, it's it's it's incomprehensible.
+I mean, it's incomprehensible.

-I mean, if you have somebody like Hillary Clinton is in this position, then the FBI director, you know, he spends m you know 15 minutes laying out the case how security could have been compromised.
+I mean, if you have somebody like Hillary Clinton is in this position, then the FBI director, you know, he spends, you know, 15 minutes laying out the case, how security could have been compromised.

 Every claim that she had made about wanting to use one device, having deleted personal emails, they didn't even go through them, apparently, according to the lawyers that were involved in this thing.